-- 1931: Kurt Gödel's first and second incompleteness theorems. - Demonstrated that any consistent formal theory capable of expressing arithmetic cannot be complete. - Big idea: write down "This statement is not provable." as an arithmetic statement. - 1936: Genzen proves consistency of arithmetic. - 1936: Church introduces the λ -calculus. - 1936: Turing introduces Turing machines - Is there a decision procedure for arithmetic? - Answer: no, it's undecidable - The famous "halting problem" - n.b.: only in 1938 did Turing get his Ph.D. - 1940: Church introduces the simple theory of types
+- 1931: Kurt Gödel's first and second incompleteness theorems. - Demonstrated that any consistent formal theory capable of expressing arithmetic cannot be complete. - Write down: "This statement is not provable." as an arithmetic statement. - 1936: Genzen proves consistency of arithmetic. - 1936: Church introduces the λ -calculus. - 1936: Turing introduces Turing machines - Is there a decision procedure for arithmetic? - Answer: no, it's undecidable - The famous "halting problem" - N.b.: Only in 1938 did Turing get his Ph.D. - 1940: Church introduces the simple theory of types